takephone/BAZZ-Bridge-SDK/README.md

     }
 ```

+The Bridge library on the **Phone** side receives this command and sends a text (SMS) message.

-Make a call to a recipient:
+2. Make a call to a recipient:

 ```java
     if (MyApplication.mBazzLib != null)